-- 1. Develop a plan for growing this crop beginning with crop establishment and ending with shipping your product to a buyer. - 2.
-Detail every step along the way specific to your operation.
-For example, describe how you would grow the crop in your operation.
-Outline the filed size, soil type and texture, any pre-seeding activities. - 3.
+- b.
 Describe planting or seeding methods along with all fertilization and pest control considerations.
-Detail when and how the crop will be harvested, as well as all post harvest handling. - 4.
-Describe your processing and storage facilities. - 5.
-List any and all post harvest processing steps. - 6.
+Detail when and how the crop will be harvested, as well as all post harvest handling. - c.
+List any and all post harvest processing steps. - d.
 Outline how you will sell your product and whether you will perform any value and added processing.
-If so, describe these processes. - 7.
-Consult current research to inform and defend your harvesting and marketing decisions. - 8.
-Discuss the regulations you have to comply with in order to bring your product to market? - 9.
+If so, describe these processes. - e.
+Discuss the regulations you have to comply with in order to bring your product to market. - 4.
+Business: You have your product in hand.
 Detail your marketing strategy.
 For example, direct sales, internet marketing, buyer, a third party such as a restaurant.
+Convince me you can make money selling it.
+Consult current research to inform and defend your harvesting and marketing decisions.
+You may wish to include some of the considerations on page 29 of your text.